mihirp98/f110_ros/rrt/README.md

 - f110_simulator

 ## Video
-- The video can be found on the link [link](https://youtu.be/utUAKjqXxJI)
+- The video can be found on the [link](https://youtu.be/utUAKjqXxJI)